2ndsleep/2ndsleep.github.io/_pages/about.md

 ### Guided Tour

-The [Learn]({% link _pages/learn.md %}) page lists all the service categories, but since I'm building out the fake {{ site.fake_company_name }} infrastructure from scratch, you can follow along in the [Guided Tour]({% link _pages/guided.md %}).
+The [Learn]({% link _pages/learn.md %}) page lists all the service categories, but since I'm building out the fake {{ site.data.fake.company_name }} infrastructure from scratch, you can follow along in the [Guided Tour]({% link _pages/guided.md %}).
 This will present the services in the order that they would be performed in real life.
 This is great if you're starting out and want to try to do the same thing at home.

 ### Tags